zzhangjii/learning-library/oci-library/qloudable/Node_js/Node_js.md

 unzip ~/Downloads/Wallet*.zip
 ```

-## Install and Configure the Example Node.js Application
+## Install and Configure the Example Node js Application

 1. Copy the example.js application to the **/c/demo** directory.
 ```